microsoft/MIDI/README.md

 from desktop apps and more.

-Although this API will coexist with the existing MIDI 1.0 WinMM API, for backwards-compatibility reasons, the intent is to have everyone converted to this new API going forward.
+Although this API will coexist with the existing MIDI 1.0 WinMM API, for backwards-compatibility reasons, the intent is to have everyone converted to this new API going forward and to eventually deprecate the WinMM API, as it doesn't support many of the features in demand today.

 ## Philosophy